yazeedalrubyli/SDCND/Term1/Traffic-Sign-Classifier/README.md

 # Build a Traffic Sign Recognition Program
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-Our main goal in this project is to classify [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) by using Convolutional Neural Network (a.k.a CNN).
+Our main goal in this project is to classify [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) by using Convolutional Neural Network (CNN).
 This project is a part of Udacity's Self-Driving Car Nanodegree Projects in Term 1.

 ## Dataset